College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 As you may have noticed, many manufacturers are far from forthcoming with the noise levels of their vacuum bots.
 That’s why we have felt the need to help you find the quietest robot vacuum cleaner on the market today.

-If you’re in a hurry, the RoboRock S5 from Xiaomi at 54DB (on its lowest setting) is the most quiet robot vacuum that you can buy.
-It might not have the cachet of the infamous Roomba by iROBOT, but it certainly delivers.
-The Roborock S5 is equipped with laser navigation, floor-mapping, and even a mopping function.
+If you’re in a hurry, the RoboRock S5 at 54dB is the quietest robot vacuum you can buy.
+It might not have the cachet of the infamous Roomba by iROBOT, but it delivers.
+The Roborock S5 has laser navigation, floor mapping, and mopping functions.

-(Please note that there may be marginally quieter vacuums around but they didn’t make the list due to a lack of quality or poor after sales service.)
+(There may be marginally quieter vacuums around, but they didn’t make the list due to a lack of quality or poor after-sales service.)

 Our mission was to get the perfect balance between noise levels and usability.

-By choosing any of the quiet robot vacuums in this article, you won’t disturb anyone, and you’ll also clean your crib effectively and efficiently.
+By choosing any of the quiet robot vacuums in this article, you won’t disturb anyone and also clean your home effectively and efficiently.

-Before you spend your hard-earned dough on a new robot vacuum, you might be wondering how much quieter “quiet” models are compared to “standard” vacuum cleaners and if it’s worth it to make the switch.
+Before spending your hard-earned dough on a robot vacuum, you might wonder how much quieter “quiet” models are compared to “standard” vacuum cleaners and if it’s worth it to make the switch.

-The robot vacs featured in this article range between 54 and 70 DB so you would be hard pushed to find anything quieter while still getting a top-notch cleaning experience.back to menu ↑
+The robot vacs featured in this article range between 54 and 70 dB.
+Finding anything quieter is difficult while still getting an excellent cleaning experience.

-Below is a list of the 5 quietest vacuuming robots which their noise levels in decibels.
-Please note that these stats are based on the vacuum cleaners running on their lowest power settings.
+Below is a list of the five quietest vacuuming robots with robot vacuum noise levels in decibels.
+These statistics are based on the vacuum cleaners running on their lowest power settings.